 A few weeks later Annex sent Skyrise a six-page “Agreement Between Contractor and Subcontractor,” containing the general parameters of the agreement, along with a fourteen-page Exhibit A labeled “Subcontract General Conditions” detailing subjects such as timing, payment terms, insurance, modifications, and dispute resolution.
 Skyrise dragged its feet in responding, and ultimately requested that Annex sign Skyrise’s own proposal while Skyrise reviewed the contract documents.
 Annex did so, writing on the face of the document “Contract exhibit A.” Eventually Skyrise signed and returned the Proposed Contract, marked with some handwritten edits to the payment terms.
 Annex never signed that revised version.

 The court rejected both assertions.
 It first reviewed the applicable Wisconsin law of contract formation: that there must be a “meeting of the minds” on the same material terms expressed by objective manifestations rather than subjective beliefs.
 (New Hampshire law is the same.)
 As to signing Skyrise’s proposal, the court said that by adding the words “Contract exhibit A” to it, Annex indicated that it “intended for it to become part of the final agreement, not a contract in and of itself” – and that Skyrise indicated a similar understanding by saying it was still reviewing the proposed contract.
 Thus, no contract was created “because neither party manifested an objective intent to do so at that time.”
+Id. at 957.
 As to Skyrise signing and returning a marked-up version of the proposed contract, the court said that by striking out its payment terms Skyrise was proposing “a material change to the contract” which Annex never accepted.
+Id.
 Hence, no contract was formed.

 Skyrise demonstrates that getting a signature on a form in the hope of locking in a contract before all material terms have been agreed upon may be wasted ink.
 If both parties are not on the same page on all of the essential terms of the deal, signing other pages won’t help.

-Interestingly, the court also rejected Skyrise’s insistence that Annex had verbally agreed to the change in payment terms, by pointing to language in the proposed contract stating that it superceded “all prior negotiations, representations or agreements, whether written or verbal.”
+Interestingly, the court also rejected Skyrise’s insistence that Annex had verbally agreed to the change in payment terms, by pointing to language in the proposed contract stating that it superseded “all prior negotiations, representations or agreements, whether written or verbal.”
 Apparently Skyrise was tagged with having agreed to that provision by the act of signing without crossing it out.
 The court may have botched that one; any assumption that the parties had reached an agreement on everything not crossed out would seem to be at odds with the ultimate conclusion that there was no enforceable contract at all.